 The American Nonsmokers’ Rights (ANR) Foundation maintains a list of Smokefree and Tobacco-Free U.S. and Tribal Colleges and Universities.
-To qualify for the list, campus policies must be 100% smokefree or 100% tobacco-free, meaning that either smoking or tobacco use is not permitted on campus at any time.
+To qualify for the list, campus policies must be 100% smokefree or 100% smoke- and tobacco-free, the latter meaning that neither smoking nor non-combustible tobacco use is permitted on campus.
 The ANR Foundation is often asked for further details about the criteria used to evaluate whether a campus policy qualifies for the list.

 HOW TO GET ONTO ANR FOUNDATION’S COLLEGES LIST:

 - Use one of the ANR Foundation’s model campus policies, available on our website:

 - If any exemptions are provided in your policy, make sure they are limited to only:

 a.
 Smoking or using tobacco inside one’s own vehicle; and/or

 b.
 Fundamental traditional and ceremonial use of tobacco by Native American tribal members; and/or

 c.
 Smoking or using tobacco for research purposes, in a controlled laboratory setting.